 SHA-256 Hash Generator & Verifier Tool

-Generate SHA-256 hashes for text input or verify existing hashes.
-SHA-256 produces a 256-bit hash value and is the current industry standard for cryptographic security.
-It's widely used in digital signatures, certificates, blockchain technology, and secure applications.
+Create SHA-256 hashes from any text or verify existing ones with this free online tool.
+SHA-256 generates a 256-bit hash value and stands as today's industry standard for cryptographic security.
+You'll find it powering digital signatures, certificates, blockchain networks, and countless secure applications worldwide.

 Operation Mode